lucassperez/memory-counter-live-view/README.md

 This app does not use any database and the counters are stored in memory.
 And as such, if the server stops/crashes, the data is lost.

+You can also change between english and portuguese by clicking the flags of England or Brazil.

 ## Start

 You can simply execute `make up` or `docker compose up` to start the server inside a docker container.